Azure/azure-devops-cli-extension/doc/samples.md

 4. [Open items in browser](samples.md#open-items-in-browser)

 ## Log in via Azure DevOps Personal Access Token (PAT)
 You can also log in using an Azure DevOps Personal Access Token.
-Refer [create personal access token guide](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts#create-personal-access-tokens-to-authenticate-access) to create one.
+See the [create personal access token guide](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts#create-personal-access-tokens-to-authenticate-access) to create one.

 Once you have the PAT Token, run the `az devops login` command.
 You will be prompted to enter PAT token.
 ```